ChandlerSystems/Signature-API-Guide/api-global.md

 ```

 **NOTE**
-The water state and bypass state or for future use when the new CS/Commercial boards are designed as those boards allow water shutoff and bypass.
+Not all valve types can shut off and bypass.
+The water state and bypass state are for future use when the new CS/Commercial boards are designed as those boards allow water shutoff and bypass.

 ## Error State Values